← All agencies

 Show your grade

-Rail GTFS data quality grade: C
+Southeastern Pennsylvania Transportation Authority (SEPTA) Rail GTFS data quality grade: A

 Prefer a shields.io style?
 Point a dynamic endpoint badge at the published badge.json.